MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sofs-bare-metal.md

 ## Create a physical computer profile

 Before you start, determine whether the physical computers use Extensible Firmware Interface (EFI) or BIOS.
-If you have both, create a separate profile for each type.
+If you've both, create a separate profile for each type.

 1. Select **Library** > **Home** > **Create** > **Physical Computer Profile**.
 2. In the **New Physical Computer Profiles Wizard** > **Profile Description**, type in a name and description and select **VM host**.